·

 Perfectionist Striving – The need for exceptionally high standards, and for things to be flawless.

 Perfectionist striving, when linked with a mindset of possibility for success, can lead to improved levels of performance.
-However, when it’s mixed with a fear of failure, because you become worried that you won’t achieve those standards, it can just lead to you feeling stressed out and full of doubt.
+However, when it’s mixed with a fear of failure, because you become worried that you won’t achieve those standards; it can make you feel stressed out and full of self-doubt.

-This can then lead to you becoming stuck in the loop of needing things to be perfect, or for you to be flawless in everything that you do.
-While at the same time being highly critical of yourself for not living up to those impossibly high standards.
+You can become stuck in the loop of needing things to be perfect in everything you do.
+While at the same time, being highly critical of yourself for not living up to those impossibly high standards.

 What Causes Perfectionism?

-The root causes of perfectionism tend to be based around a fear of failure, of shame, feeling unworthy, or from setting yourself unrealistically high standards.
+The root cause of perfectionism tends to be based around a fear of failure, shame, feeling unworthy, or unrealistically high standards.

-If you live with mental health conditions like anxiety, perfectionism can be common as it’s linked to a fear of doing something wrong, being judged by others or excessively worrying about what could happen if you made a mistake, or you didn’t meet the expectations you believe that others have of you.
+If you live with mental health conditions like anxiety, perfectionism can be common.
+It’s linked to a fear of doing something wrong, being judged by others or excessively worrying about what could happen if you made a mistake, or you didn’t meet the expectations you believe others have of you.

-If low confidence and low self worth are things that you can relate to, perfectionism can again be triggered by these thoughts of not being good enough.
-To avoid being judged it becomes much easier to not complete something.
+If you have low-confidence and low self-worth, perfectionism can be triggered by thoughts of not being good enough.
+To avoid being judged it becomes much easier to not complete something, or not show up.

-Perfectionism can also develop as a result of parents who place unrealistic expectations on their children.
+Perfectionism can develop as a child whose parents place unrealistic expectations on their children.
 Or, who are overly critical when their child doesn’t meet their own standards.
+Whatever the cause, awareness is key, and the first step in making positive change.

 Common Perfectionist Behaviours